 Labovitz was on hand for the opening at the Växjö Konsthall in Växjö, Sweden on March 4, 2017 as well as DSCI delegate Alison Aune, PHD Area Chair in Art Education.
 In the days following the Växjö opening, Labovitz facilitated multiple workshops every day.
 These workshops continued even after her departure facilitated by local art and education professionals.
 Children, students, adults and new immigrant families to Sweden all contributed to the engagement piece, ‘Choices’ in their unique ways.
 The exhibition concluded on April 3, 2017.
 In addition to Alison Aune, DSCI delegates who traveled to Sweden were Terese Tomanek, Gary Anderson, Gary Boelhower, John Schmidt, Chelly Townsend and Patti Maguire.

-The next opening will be held in Petrozavodsk, Russia.
-The exhibition is slated to open May 25 and continue through June 17, 2017 at Petrozavodsk City Exhibition Hall.
-The site specific pieces are currently in production by Labovitz and will again be hand carried into the country by an ambassador identified by DSCI delegate, Dan Nolan, Assistant Professor Foreign Languages and Literature, at the University of MN.
+122 Conversations is currently in Petrozavodsk, Russia!
+The exhibition opened May 25 and continues through June 17, 2017 at Petrozavodsk City Exhibition Hall.
+The site specific pieces were hand carried into the country by an ambassador identified by DSCI delegate, Dan Nolan, Assistant Professor Foreign Languages and Literature, at the University of MN.

 Tentative future dates for Ohara Isumi-City and Duluth are October 2017 and Fall of 2018, respectively.
 122 Conversations had its inaugural opening in 2015 in Thunder Bay at the Thunder Bay Art Gallery.